Civ13/civ13-wiki/wiki/Contributing_to_the_Wiki.md

 7) Make sure you regularly update your repository to keep it up to date.

+## Images

+While you can link external images using either markdown or html tags, we recommend that you upload them to *assets/images/* and link them from there.
+Make sure they have a unique name as to not replace current images!

 ## Features

 * Improvements in the **cooperative** aspect: forks, pull-requests and roles.